What Is Corporation Tax (CT)? A Simple Guide for UK Limited Companies & Company Directors

 Once registered, HMRC will expect your corporation tax return each year.

-5. Corporation tax deadlines
+6. Corporation tax deadlines & penalties

 Once youโ€™re registered, there are two key responsibilities: filing your return and paying the tax.